Orianbit/url-shortener/README.md

 ## 🔐 Rate Limiting

+Protects your API with:

-Limits requests to 100 per 15 minutes per IP using `express-rate-limit`.
+* ⏱ 100 requests per 15 minutes per IP
+* 🚫 Blocks abuse and keeps the app performant

 ---